-The design of the MAM pacifiers make them popular amongst babies.
+In addition, the design of the MAM pacifiers make them popular amongst babies.
 They have a curved shield that gives your baby proper airflow along with air holes in the shield.
 These features make it easier for babies to suck and breathe at the same time.

-Breastfed babies love the softness of this pacifier; it’s as soft as a mother’s nipple.
+That is to say, breastfed babies love the softness of this pacifier; it’s as soft as a mother’s nipple.
 It has a flatter design, which is what babies do to a mother’s breast.

-MAM added an anti-slip surface on the nipple to help them stay in your baby’s mouth, plus they’re incredibly lightweight.
+Lastly, MAM added an anti-slip surface on the nipple to help them stay in your baby’s mouth, plus they’re incredibly lightweight.